-My mom decided to make some Har Gow for our lunch today, so of course I needed to document it.
+My mom decided to make some Har Gow, or steamed shrimp dumplings, for our lunch today, so of course I needed to document it.
 Here is the recipe and the photos.

 This is the brand of wheat starch my mother buys.
 I always got confused since it looks like it’s written in Vietnamese, even though it’s also used for dim sum wrappers.